aswinKrishna37/aswinKrishna37/README.md

 ---

 ## About Me

-🌱  Currently learning **React, JavaScript, and Web Development, Blender**
+🎓  Student at Muthoot Institute of Technology and Science 🌱  Currently learning **React, JavaScript, and Web Development, Blender**
 🎯  Building projects and improving my skills daily
 💻  Interested in frontend development and Python programming